Marcus Taylor heads Greater Lansing Hall of Fame class

 Taylor is joined in the class by former DeWitt and MSU swimming star Steve Shipps, former Eastern High and Central Michigan football standout Marcelle Carruthers, former Okemos basketball and baseball standout Dan Stolz, ex-Eastern and Arizona State football and baseball player James Keyton Jr., former Grand Ledge and MSU running standout Andy Marsh, ex-Williamston cross country star Leah Nilsson-Kareti, former East Lansing and Olympic wrestler Robert Roop and longtime area coach Charles Joblonski.

-The 1973 East Lansing football team that went unbeaten under the direction of Rob Smith and the 2002 Lansing Community College softball team that captured the National Junior College Athletic Association Division II national title are also part of the class.
+The 1973 East Lansing football team that went unbeaten under the direction of Jeff Smith and the 2002 Lansing Community College softball team that captured the National Junior College Athletic Association Division II national title are also part of the class.

 James Keyton Sr. is the Dick Letts Community Service Award winner.